justindelacruz/advent-of-code/2023/README.md

 https://iq.opengenus.org/inside-outside-test/:
 > The algorithm follows a basic observation that if a ray coming from infinity crosses through border of polygon, then it goes from outside to inside and outside to inside alternately.
 For every two crossings, point lies outside of polygon.

+### Day 12

+The first stumper.

+### Day 14

+I have no idea how I would have solved this entirely in code.
+However, I wanted to see if I could spot any patterns that would make this problem easier to solve.
+So, I plotted the "total loads after each cycle" into a line chart.
+Like magic, I saw a pattern right away!